AppImage/docs.appimage.org/source/substitutions.rst

 .. |upstream_advantage| replace:: This ensures that the software works exactly the way the original application author has envisioned it to work.
 .. |software_catalogs_short| replace:: They basically work as app stores in which you can look through a list of all indexed AppImages, read their description and search for something specific or even filter by categories.
 .. |shell_command| replace:: The way how you can execute such a shell command depends on the programming language.
 For example, in Rust you can do this with
+.. |apprun_c_warning| replace:: :code:`AppRun.c` (and its compiled binary in the AppImageKit releases) is legacy technology and should be avoided if possible.
+Using a modern :ref:`AppImage creation tool <appimage-creation-tools>` is strongly preferred; they made :code:`AppRun.c` obsolete in most cases.